- 1. Add Subtitles+

 After opening Wondershare UniCoverter, click and select the Video Editor category from the left section, click the Subtitle tile from the right, and import the source MP4 video from your local computer to the program.

-Next, pause the video preview, click the Import Subtitles from under the preview window, click the Add from the box that appears in the Subtitle field at the bottom, and select and import the SRT file with the subtitles to UniConverter.
+Next, pause the video preview, click the Add from the box that appears in the Subtitle field at the right, and select and import the SRT file with the subtitles to UniConverter.

 Step 2 Customize the subtitles text and attributes.